 Right now it is the Advent season, and we’re supposed to reflect on what it was like to anticipate Christ’s first coming.
 In my reading, recently I bumped into something that really got me thinking.

 One thing I had always wondered about was a theme that you find in the prayers that surround Jesus’ birth.
-In Zechariah’s song, he rejoices that God has raised up someone who will bring “salvation from our enemies and from the hand of all who hate us.”
-(Lk 1:71) Who is Zechariah talking about who hates them?
-And why was Simeon “waiting for the consolation of Israel”?
-(Lk 2:25) They seem to have some great anxiety, and seem to be imploring God to save them from a great enemy.
+In Zechariah’s song, he rejoices that God has raised up someone who will bring “salvation from our enemies and from the hand of all who hate us” (Lk 1:71).
+Who is Zechariah talking about who hates them?
+Why was Simeon “waiting for the consolation of Israel” (Lk 2:25)?
+They seem to have some great anxiety, and seem to be imploring God to save them from a great enemy.
 What was going on around them?

 Let’s find out a little more of the history of the time.
 Remember Herod’s massacre of the infants around Bethlehem?
 (Mt 2:16) I used to read that as an isolated tragedy, but it actually was typical of the great brutality of Herod and the Romans.

 I was especially struck by an incident that happened near Sepphoris, a city just a stone’s throw from Nazareth.
 If you’ve visited Israel, most likely you’ve walked through its amazing ruins.
 Scholars say that it’s quite likely Jesus and Joseph walked there each morning and worked in the city because it was so close.

 In 4 BC, almost exactly the time of Jesus’ birth, an uprising occurred in Sepphoris.
 The Roman responded by scouring the countryside, rounding up two thousand rebels who were crucified.
 They swept through many of the towns, killing and destroying everything in sight.
 Sepphoris was burned to the ground, all its surviving inhabitants sold into slavery.